avocadohooman/linear-regression/README.md

 python3 trainModel.py
 ```

-After you execute the program, do following steps:
+After you execute the program, you will be prompted to do the following steps:

 **1) Choose that data set for training the model, which needs to be located in './data/'**